 An annual event – the Impact Awards started in 2019.

-The Awards recognise and celebrate inspiring New Zealanders aged 16 to 30 who are making a difference.
-In 2020 there are five award categories: inclusion, enterprise, wellbeing, climate and global impact.
+The Awards recognise and celebrate New Zealanders aged 16 to 30 who are making a difference in categories capturing: inclusion, enterprise, wellbeing, climate and global impact.

 A public good venture.